aleen42/PersonalWiki/post/css_blend_mode/css_blend_mode.md

 While background-blend-mode is strictly for blending backgrounds, we’d ideally also like to blend HTML and SVG elements like layers on a .psd.
 Fortunately, that is where the mix-blend-mode property comes in.

 mix-blend-mode will blend elements with their backdrop.
 Perhaps you could experiment with a [header that utilizes the screen blend mode](http://codepen.io/bennettfeely/pen/oCHAf) rather than a simple background color with rgba().
 There are also probably an infinite number of possibilities with [loading animations and blend modes](http://codepen.io/bennettfeely/pen/Cvcyi).
 The isolation property stops elements with mix-blend-mode from blending with the backdrop.

+Implementation of the mix-blend-mode property is more complex than background-blend-mode so it is taking a bit more time, but don’t let that get you down.
+Blend modes will be here soon!

+###　Can I use blend modes now?

+- **Chrome**: Supports background-blend-mode and mix-blend-mode.
+- **Firefox**: Supports background-blend-mode and mix-blend-mode.
+- **Safari**: Supports background-blend-mode and mix-blend-mode on desktop and mobile.
+However, does not yet support hue, saturation, color, luminosity blend modes.
+- **Opera**: Supports background-blend-mode and mix-blend-mode.
+- **Internet Explorer**: background-blend-mode and mix-blend-mode are not supported and listed as “under consideration” with a “low” priority.
+Canvas blend modes are supported.